-All equipment and operating machinery that is not sensitive to water intrusion, such as the equipment cabinets, will be decontaminated by steam cleaning using water or pressure washing with a solution consisting of a surfactant detergent (e.g., Alconox[®]) and water.
-Other equipment that is sensitive to water intrusion such as the portable air monitors, electronic devices and tools, and spill cleanup equipment containers in the dome, will be cleaned with a wipe-down wash with a solution consisting of a surfactant detergent (e.g., Alconox[®]) and water.
-Table G.12-6 in this closure plan lists the equipment needing decontamination.
-This list will be revised during the review and assessment as necessary.
+Equipment and operating machinery that is not sensitive to water intrusion, such as the equipment cabinets in Dome 231, will be decontaminated by pressure washing or steam cleaning with a solution consisting of a surfactant detergent (e.g., Alconox[®]) and water mixed in accordance with the manufacturer's recommendations.
+All other equipment at the permitted unit that is sensitive to water intrusion (i.e., portable air monitors, electronic devices or tools, PPE, portable eyewashes, spill cleanup equipment containers) will be decontaminated by washing using a wipe-down method with a solution consisting of a surfactant detergent (e.g., Alconox[®]) and water mixed in accordance with the manufacturer's recommendations.

 The quantity of the wash solution will be minimized by dispensing from buckets, spray bottles, or other types of containers.
 Cloths, or other absorbent cleaning devices, will not be reused to wipe down the equipment after being wetted in the wash solution or after spraying solution onto the equipment.
-Portable berms or other such devices (e.g., absorbent socks, plastic sheeting, wading pools, existing secondary containment) will collect excess wash water and provide containment during the decontamination process.
+Portable berns, or other such devices (e.g., absorbent socks, plastic sheeting, wading pools, existing secondary containment), will collect excess wash water and provide containment during the decontamination process.
+The fire suppression water drains in domes 229, 231 and 232 will be plugged so as to not allow wash water to enter.